kelvin-jiang/FreebaseQA/README.md

 ## Evaluation Metrics

-The accuracy is used as the evaluation metric for this data set, i.e. a question is considered correct only if the predicted answer is exactly the same as one of the given answers.
+Accuracy is used as the evaluation metric for this data set, i.e. a question is considered correct only if the predicted answer is exactly the same as one of the given answers.

 ## Freebase Extract